nickolat/LLMRec_reproducibility/README.md

 <h4> RQ3: Benchmarking with new baselines and RLMRec </h4>

-- To run the new recommendation baselines, use: https://github.com/sisinflab/Graph-Missing-Modalities
+- For new recommendation baselines, use the last version of [ELLIOT](https://github.com/sisinflab/Graph-Missing-Modalities) repository.

-- To run RLMRec, use the official repository: https://github.com/HKUDS/RLMRec
+- For RLMRec, use the official [repository](https://github.com/HKUDS/RLMRec).
+Substitute the corresponding directories in RLMRec (./emb, ./item, ./user) to the ones in the downloaded repository (path: ./generation).
+Dataset already augmented and processed is available in the [data storage](https://drive.google.com/file/d/1ktu5GOBoL0uUrdM70EQVXHZpMc3LRctB/view?usp=sharing) (path: ./data/Netflix/Train_Val_Test/RLMRec)

 <h4> RQ4: Benchmarking on Amazon-music dataset </h4>